-10. The child's role in managing their own medical needs
+The child's role in managing their own medical needs

 If, after discussion with the healthcare professional and parent/carer, it is agreed that the child is competent to manage their own medication and procedures, they will be encouraged to do so.
-This will be reflected in the individual healthcare plan.
+This will be reflected in the individual health care plan.

-Children will be able to access their medication for self-medication quickly and easily; these will be stored in either the class medical rucksack or in an individual labelled container in the classroom cupboard to ensure that the safeguarding of other children is not compromised.
-Our school also recognises that children who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
+Children will be able to access their medication for self-medication quickly and easily; these will be stored in either the class in an individual labelled container in the classroom cupboard to ensure that the safeguarding of other children is not compromised.
+Our schools also recognise that children who take their medicines themselves and/or manage procedures may require an appropriate level of supervision.
 If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them.